astronomer/docs/learn/airflow-dbt.md

     This code runs a bash command when the Docker image is built that creates a virtual environment called `dbt_venv` inside of the Astro CLI scheduler container.
 The `dbt-postgres` package, which also contains `dbt-core`, is installed in the virtual environment.
 If you are using a different data warehouse, replace `dbt-postgres` with the adapter package for your data warehouse.

-2. Add the [Astro dbt provider package](https://github.com/astronomer/astronomer-cosmos) to your Astro project `requirements.txt` file.
+2. Add [Cosmos](https://github.com/astronomer/astronomer-cosmos) to your Astro project `requirements.txt` file.

     ```text
     astronomer-cosmos==0.6.8